liluc/Rust-LLM-CLI/README.md

 **Find TODOs**: Ripgrep-based search for TODO/FIXME comments (requires `rg` on PATH)

-### Custom Command Learning
+#### Custom Command Learning (workflow special case)

 When the LLM generates shell commands, users can execute them (`y`), save them as learned commands (`s`), or skip (`n`).
 Learned commands are matched instantly (< 1ms) in Tier 1 on subsequent uses, enabling personalized workflows.

 ### Ghost Text Completion

-As users type, ghost text suggestions appear based on frecency-ranked history, learned commands, and tool examples.
-Press Tab to accept.
-Completions are mode-aware (Chat vs Shell).
+As users type, ghost text suggestions appear and can be accepted with Tab.
+Completions are mode-aware (Chat vs Shell) and come from three sources: tool examples, recent history, and learned phrases.

+**How the suggestion is chosen (high-level algorithm):**
+- **Path completion first**: If the last token looks like a path, the CLI suggests filesystem completions from the current directory, prioritizing candidates by a **file frecency score** (recent/frequent file paths), and appending `/` for directories.
+- **Otherwise, command completion**:
+  - **Candidate pool**: tool examples + the most recent history entries + learned phrases.
+  - **Scoring**: each candidate gets a **fuzzy-match score** against your current input, then receives a **frecency boost** so frequently/recently used items are preferred.
+  - **Display rule**: ghost text only appears when the chosen candidate **starts with your current input**, and the UI shows only the **remaining suffix** (so Tab completes what you’ve already typed).

 ### Embedding Cache

 Pre-computed embeddings for tool examples are cached in `.llm-cli/embeddings.toml`, providing 10-20x startup speedup (from ~1-2s to ~0.1s).
 Cache invalidates automatically if the embedding model changes.

+### Help / Manual

+Typing `help` (or `?`) shows an in-app manual with modes, key bindings, and common commands.
+The CLI also supports standard Clap help output via `--help`.

 ---